Jesus Raises Lazarus From the Dead

 In the book of Psalms, David asked God to put his tears in a bottle.
 (Psalm 56:8) Do you see this little bottle?
-I call "My Tears Bottle."
-These aren't real tears, it is just water, but it reminds me of the times that I have cried real tears.
+I call it "My Tears Bottle."
+These aren't real tears, it’s just water, but it reminds me of the times that I have cried real tears.
 Now, I don't know that God keeps our tears in a bottle like this one, but I do believe that God sees our tears and hears us when we cry.

+We all cry, don't we?
 Did you know that Jesus cried?
 The shortest verse in the entire Bible says, "Jesus wept."
 I know of at least three things that made Jesus cry.